 This practice will continue.
 Exemptions to this policy are limited to valid, recognized contraindications to immunizations, and will only be considered if accompanied by a request from a physician trained in the relevant specialty that informs the basis of the exemption.
 Proof of these immunizations is only required at the time of initial enrollment, and should be submitted through the Student Health Portal, where an exemption request form can be found.

-Effective July 1, 2021, in order to maximize the health and safety of the University of Redlands community, and in response to guidance from the Center for Disease Control and Prevention, proof of vaccination for the SARS-CoV-2 virus (COVID-19) will also be required.
-Proof of receiving the COVID-19 vaccine should be uploaded to the Student Health Portal by August 10, 2021, or no less than ten days prior to when the student will arrive on/return to campus, whichever comes first.
+COVID-19: To maximize the health and safety of the University of Redlands community, and in response to guidance from the Center for Disease Control and Prevention, CAS students are required to provide proof they are fully vaccinated for the SARS-CoV-2 virus (COVID-19).
+“Fully vaccinated” is defined by the University as having received both the primary series (1 or 2 shots) as well as the associated booster when eligible, proof of which must be uploaded to the Student Health Portal no less than ten days prior to when the student will arrive on/return to campus.
 This timeline applies to all CAS undergraduate students.
 Those who have contracted COVID-19 are not exempt from this vaccination requirement, as illness alone does not assure immunity.

 Like other required vaccinations, medical exemptions for the COVID-19 vaccination requirement will be considered if accompanied by a request from a physician trained in the relevant specialty that informs the basis for the exemption.
 Exemptions for other reasons, while very limited in scope, will be considered.
 To submit an exemption request, refer to the COVID-19 Vaccination Exemption form on the Student Health Portal.